Front Office

 Alma Mater: Central Washington University

-Experience: Second Year
+Experience: Third Year

 In summer 2021, Hillyard worked an internship with the Walla Walla Sweets, the sibling team of the Pippins, where he worked in ticketing, food and beverage, and stadium operations.

-Media Relations
+Broadcaster & Media Relations

 Experience: First Year